Tammy and John Sadek: Andrew Sadek’s Parents Are Still Fighting For Him

 Image Credit: Tammy Sadek / Facebook

-To this day, even more than six years later, Tammy and John Sadek, residing in Fargo, are fighting to get answers to give their son some much-deserved justice.
-They have created a Facebook page for him, wherein they post information about the case, along with every update, as a way to prod authorities to investigate Andrew’s death seriously and see that all the evidence points towards murder.
-“The fact that a backpack with rocks was tied to him and he was wearing a jacket that I didn’t recognize, kind of still leads me to, somebody else did this,” Tammy said.
+To this day, even a decade later, Tammy and John Sadek, residing in Fargo, are fighting to get answers to give their son some much-deserved justice.
+They have since created a Facebook page for him, wherein they post information about the case, along with every update, as a way to prod authorities to investigate their son’s death seriously and see that all the evidence points towards murder.
+“The fact that a backpack with rocks was tied to him and he was wearing a jacket that I didn’t recognize, kind of still leads me to, somebody else did this,” Tammy once said.

 As a CI, which his parents didn’t even know about at the time, Tammy says that Andrew must have been under a lot of pressure, but it still isn’t enough to convince her that he’d kill himself.
-On behalf of Andrew, Tammy and John were also seeking a trial in a wrongful death lawsuit against Richland County and one of its sheriff’s deputies.
+On behalf of Andrew, Tammy, and John have also sought a trial in a wrongful death lawsuit against Richland County and one of its sheriff’s deputies.
 However, after they filed a motion for it, which went before the North Dakota Supreme Court last November, on September 15, 2020, it was dismissed.
+They tried again another class action lawsuit seeking post-judgment relief in a district court in 2022, yet even this was denied at both that level as well as in the Supreme Court.

-In the ruling, the judge said, “Due to the lack of available evidence to suggest how, when or even where Andrew Sadek died, a conclusion that his death was proximately caused by Defendants’ acts or omissions would be based on speculation.”
+In the original 2020 ruling, the judge said, “Due to the lack of available evidence to suggest how, when or even where Andrew Sadek died, a conclusion that his death was proximately caused by Defendants’ acts or omissions would be based on speculation.”
 Even though the couple is hurt by this decision, they are still grateful that at least some changes have been made.
-In 2017, a law called Andrew’s Law was passed, which put in place new protections for CI’s, including law enforcement having to notify them of their right to speak to an attorney.
-(Featured Image Credit: The Dakota Entrapment Tapes)
+In 2017, a law called Andrew’s Law was passed, which put in place new protections for CIs, including law enforcement having to notify them of their right to speak to an attorney.
+Tammy is now also urging Richland County residents to not vote for Jason Weber to be Sherrif, especially as he was the one to convince her son to work as a drug informant.

 Read More: Andrew Sadek’s Death: A Suicide or Murder?